-Meriwether brings experience to our team in climate-smart agriculture, natural resource protection, sustainable rural community development, wilderness exploration, and the facilitation of innovative landscape approaches that foster low carbon development.
+Meriwether brings experience to our team in climate-smart agriculture, natural resource protection, sustainable community development, wilderness exploration, and the facilitation of innovative landscape approaches to foster carbon sequestration.
 Prior to joining Bio-logical Capital, Meriwether led Special Initiatives at Rainforest Alliance and traveled to field projects around the globe to identify challenge areas, and designed and implemented solutions.
 Some days her work consisted of heading into an “office” of small, one-hectare plots of cropland, farming families, and rural communities.
 Other days, she met with Fortune 500 company executives, and worked on building the case for sustainability and certification, decreasing risk in their supply chains, and ways to educate consumers on environmentally intelligent practices.

 As Chief of Staff for Bio-Logical Capital, Meriwether focuses her work on developing new models for regenerative agriculture, renewable energy, and climate positive land use strategies.
 In addition, Meriwether works on recruiting leadership and talent for Bio-Logical Capital and managing investor relations.
+Alongside her work with Bio-Logical Capital, Meriwether is also currently pursuing an Executive Business degree at Harvard Business School.
 In her free time, Meriwether can be found somewhere in the mountains, skiing, biking or leading outdoor education courses for the National Outdoor Leadership School (NOLS).
 Meriwether currently sits on the board of the NPR Foundation and is an avid supporter of public radio.

 Lindsey oversees human resource and administration management for Bio-Logical Capital including system accounts, insurance, compliance and regulatory issues.
 Prior to working for Bio-Logical Capital, Lindsey worked for our sister company, Urban Villages in our corporate offices in Denver.
 Lindsey received her bachelor’s degree in Applied Sociology from the University of Northern Colorado and her master’s degree in Nonprofit Management from Regis University.
 Lindsey believes in bringing communities together, respecting the environment, and building awareness around critical ecological issues in hope for a better future where we respect the land we live on.